jaredleekatzman/DeepSurv/README.md

 DeepSurv implements a deep learning generalization of the Cox proportional hazards model using Theano and Lasagne.

-DeepSurv has an advantage over traditional Cox regression because it does not require an *a priori* selection of covariate interaction terms, but learns them adaptively.
+DeepSurv has an advantage over traditional Cox regression because it does not require an *a priori* selection of covariates, but learns them adaptively.

+DeepSurv can be used in numerous survival analysis applications.
+One medical application is provided: recommend_treatment, which provides treatment recommendations for a set of patient observations.

 ## Installation: